 Because of the spirit being wooded for 20 days it can leave a very dry woody twang, and may need diluting to taste with a little clean unwooded spirit.

 Zapper has found that at this stage, “mixing a little wooded spirit with your favourite mixer and swishing it around your mouth is your best test method.

 (If the spirit leaves a dry woody flavour on the back sides of your tongue you will need to add more clean unwooded spirit)…..

 Now comes the Global Flavors

-Zapper adds a three parts Keith Emms Global Flavors Kentucky Bluegrass and one part Global Flavors Jack Bourbon at a ratio of 25ml to 1.5 litres of wooded spirit.
+Zapper adds a three parts Keith Emms Global Flavors Kentucky Bourbon and one part Global Flavors Jack Bourbon at a ratio of 25ml to 1.5 litres of wooded spirit.
 He then allows a good 2 to 3 weeks for the flavour to mature.